 2 - Golden Lamb InnBook Now

 The Golden Lamb Inn is a charming and historical hotel in the North East area of Cincinnati.
-It was founded back in 1803 which actually makes it the oldest inn in all of Ohio!
+Believed by many to be one of the most haunted places in Ohio, it was founded back in 1803 which actually makes it the oldest inn in the state!

 Over the years, the Golden Lamb Inn has played host to a variety of well known guests including the likes of Charles Dickens, Mark Twain, Harriet Beecher Stowe, Henry Clay and no less than 12 presidents!
 In fact, each one of the inn’s rooms have been named after one of its more prominent guests!
 You will also find one room which is simply called ‘Sarah’ which is named after the ghost said to be inhabiting the room!